caleblareau/redeem-reanalysis-reproducibility/README.md

 - For the extended donors, download the processed data from [this GEO accession](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE261078) and place the folders (with the .txt files gzipped) in the `redeem-downloaded/mito_data_redeem/GSE261078_downloaded`

-# Key scripts for reanalysis
+## Key scripts for reanalysis of ReDeeM data

+### Sourcing downloaded data on your computer

+There is a key variable called `base_dir` on [line 17](https://github.com/caleblareau/redeem-reanalysis-reproducibility/blob/main/code/00_functions.R#L17) of script `code/00_functions.R` that specifies a hard path to where `redeem-downloaded` lives.
+Update this depending on where you have stashed the files above.

 ### Connectivity quantifications